kkavinkk/Weather-App/README.md

 # Weather-App
-A weather app project to help learn JavaScript
+The weather app is a simple project to help me learn JavaScript.